SunGard-Labs/sg-protractor-tools/README.md

 The library's functions are split up by their domain, e.g. all functions relating to resizing windows are grouped under the `sgPro.resize` object.

-All the tests are found in the project's `example` folder.
-The `README` in that folder lists all the tests that you can run, gives details about each one, as well as guidance on how to run them.

 ## Examples

 The [example](example) folder contains an example application with e2e tests that showcase how to use this library with Protractor.

+The `README` in that folder lists all the tests that you can run, gives details about each one, as well as guidance on how to run them.

 ## Documentation